MraDmr0/qqEvol/README.md

 * N                     = number of time steps
 * S                     = number of interations between each result save
 * pis0...psi3           = initial occupation of each state
-* wl0...wl3             = Larmor frewuencies of the system.
-For the two level system there is only one and is given in (Hz).
-The four level systems needs four values in (meV).
+* wl0...wl3             = Larmor frewuencies of the system: one or four energy levels in meV
 * w00...w33             = Rabi frequencies of the system.
-For the two level system only use w00...w03 and intende as w_+
+For the two level system only use w00...w03
 * w1                    = frequency of the first (or only) potential impulse
 * F1                    = scaling factor of the potential
 * mode                  = specifies the form of the envelope function